Can You Hot Glue Yarn? – The Ultimate DIY Hack

 Application Technique

-Avoid excessive glue that could seep through the yarn or create unsightly lumps.
-Working in small sections at a time can help ensure better control over the adhesive.
+Avoid excessive adhesive that could seep through the yarn or create visible lumps.
+Working in sections measuring approximately 2-3 inches at a time provides optimal control over the bond placement.

 Heat Sensitivity